In the EU (and UK), air passengers are protected by law.

 Here is how you can calculate it:

 There’s one exception.
 In case when the distance of your flight is 3500 kilometres or more and you reach your destination with a delay between 3 - 4 hours, you are entitled to compensation of €300.

 Ok, but how to get that money?

 How to claim flight compensation?

 First things first, to get the compensation, you should ask for it.
 If you do nothing, if you don’t file a compensation claim -- then you’ll get nothing.
-Airlines know that most of travellers aren’t informed about their rights, and they’ll do nothing.
+Airlines know that.
+They know that most of travellers aren’t informed about their rights, and they’ll do nothing.